Sandy Kenyon

 Sandy Kenyon (born Sanford Klein; August 5, 1922 – February 20, 2010) was an American actor of film and television.
-He appeared as a guest actor on numerous television series, including a recurring role on The Americans.
+He appeared as a guest actor on numerous television series, including a recurring role on the 1961 TV series, The Americans.
 He was also the original voice of Jon Arbuckle, voicing the character in the first Garfield special Here Comes Garfield.

 Early years

 Kenyon was born in The Bronx, New York, and served as a pilot in the U.S. Army Air Forces during World War II.

 Career

-Kenyon co-starred as Des Smith in the syndicated television drama Crunch and Des (1956) and portrayed Cashbox Potter in the syndicated adventure series Major Del Conway of the Flying Tigers (1953).
+Kenyon co-starred as Des Smith in the syndicated television drama Crunch and Des (1956), and portrayed Cashbox Potter in the syndicated adventure series Major Del Conway of the Flying Tigers (1953).
 Among the many television series in which he guest starred are the westerns: The Rifleman, Colt .45, Yancy Derringer, Have Gun-Will Travel, The Tall Man, Gunsmoke, and Bonanza.

 In 1960, Kenyon was cast as a pre-presidential Abraham Lincoln in the episode "No Bridge on the River" of the NBC western series, Riverboat.
 In the story line, Grey Holden (Darren McGavin) sues the railroad when his vessel, the Enterprise, strikes a rail bridge atop the Mississippi River on a dark, stormy night; Lincoln is the attorney representing the railroad.
 Tyler McVey is cast as a judge and Denver Pyle as Jim Bledsoe.

 In 1961, Kenyon was cast in the role of Ritter on The Americans, a 17-episode NBC series about how the American Civil War divided families.

 In the 1963-1964 season, Kenyon was cast as Shep Baggott in a recurring role in five episodes of the ABC western series, The Travels of Jaimie McPheeters.